couplingcafe/homepage/src/challenge/index.md

 2. Select a part of the song

-3. Get familiar with those lines with Google Translate
+3. Get familiar with those lines (e.g., with Google Translate)

 <h2>
   <i class="fal fa-layer-group"></i>
   Levels
 </h2>

 ### Beginner

-Understand and sing one line
+Go through one line together until you can understand and sing it

 ### Intermediate

-Understand and sing one verse
+Go through one verse together until you can understand and sing it

 ### Advanced

-Understand and sing the chorus
+Go through the chorus together until you can understand and sing it

 <h2>
   <i class="fal fa-book"></i>
   Homework
 </h2>

 Create flashcards for at least three words that you learned.
 Make a note of